 Well, Taiwanese people love to cycle and there are many cycling routes in the country.
 The roads are safe, there are many cycling lanes and the drivers do respect the cyclists.
 The nature in Taiwan is stunning and you can cycle from easy to challenging routes.

-Taiwan produces great bikes, from urban models to mountain bikes and speed bikes, and you can easily rent them from point A and return them to point B. If you are planning a cycling holiday in Taiwan there is no need to travel with your own bike.
+Taiwan produces great bikes, from urban models to mountain bikes and speed bikes, and you can easily rent them from point A and return them to point B. If you are planning a cycling holiday in Taiwan there is no need to travel on your own bike.

 You’ll never be alone when cycling in Taiwan, there is a big sense of community among the Taiwanese cyclists and if you need help they will be there for you.
 Plus, all the police stations along the roads are officially bike aid stations, so if you need to rest, to use the toilet , to fix your bike or ask for directions, stop at the police station and you will be in good hands.
 Not to mention the endless amount of 7-11 shops that you will find along Taiwan’s cycling routes.
 These convenience shops are a safe harbor where you can buy cold & hot drinks, warm soups, sandwiches, coffees or even rest in the aircon and use the toilets.

 You can cycle around Taiwan by yourself, in a group or on a guided tour.
 Our Taiwan bike adventure was in a group of 13 people from all around the world with the same target: cycling Taiwan’s east coast and having fun while doing it.
 The group was a great mix, four of us were really good cyclists, a couple of us had no previous experience and the rest of the team were all good cyclists.
 And that was ok, because at the end of the day what really mattered was our passion for having a good time and for pushing our limits.
 If you have never cycled long distances before I recommend you to go on a cycling tour in Taiwan.